 Walter W. Brown school and Prairie Spirit School Division are committed to establishing and maintaining a safe, equitable, and welcoming learning and teaching environment for all members of the school community.
-This includes those students, staff, and families who identify or as lesbian, gay, bisexual, transgender, transsexual, two-spirit, queer or questioning their sexual orientation, gender identity, or gender expression.
-Prairie Spirit School Division expects all members of this diverse community to be welcomed, respected, accepted, and supported in every Prairie Spirit School Division facility.
-All members of the school community have the right to learn and work in an environment free of discrimination, prejudice and harassment.
+This includes those students, staff, and families who identify or are perceived as lesbian, gay, bisexual, transgender, transsexual, two-spirit, queer or questioning their sexual orientation, gender identity, or gender expression.
+PSSD expects all members of this diverse community to be welcomed, respected, accepted, and supported in every PSSD facility.
+All members of the school community have the right to learn and work in an environment free of discrimination, prejudice, and harassment.
 This right is guaranteed under the Canadian Charter of Rights and Freedoms and Saskatchewan Human Rights Act.
 These rights shall be supported, and enforced so that all members of the school community may work together in an atmosphere of mutual respect and appreciation for individual differences.
-Prairie Walter W. Brown School and Spirit School Division will not tolerate harassment, bullying, intimidation, or discrimination on the basis of a person's actual or perceived sexual orientation, gender identity, or gender expression.
+WWB & PSSD will not tolerate harassment, bullying, intimidation, or discrimination on the basis of a person's actual or perceived sexual orientation, gender identity, or gender expression.